Past Community Service Projects

 Interact Club, Auburn High School

-Auburn High School's Interact is a Rotary-sponsored service club for high-school-aged young people.
+The club has sponsored an Interact Club at Auburn High School when student interest was high and student leadership was available.
+Interact is a Rotary-sponsored service club for high-school-aged young people.
 The program gives young people an opportunity to participate in fun, meaningful service projects while developing leadership skills and meeting new friends.
 Through these activities, Interact Club members learn the importance of developing leadership skills and personal integrity; demonstrating helpfulness and respect for others; and advancing international understanding and goodwill.

 Rotary Youth Leadership Awards (RYLA)

 RYLA was officially adopted by Rotary International in 1971, and is one of the most significantly and fastest-growing programs of Rotary service.
 This program often helps cultivate future participation by young people in Rotary's Interact, Rotaract, Youth Exchange or Ambassadorial Scholars programs.
 The program also attempts to expose students to leadership principles, team building techniques, and ethics principles.